SnowflurrySDK/Snowflurry.jl/README.md

 plot_histogram(c, 100)
 ```

+You can learn to execute circuits on simulated hardware by following [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_virtual.html).

+For selected partners and users who have been granted access to Anyon's hardware, follow [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_virtual.html) first, then check out how to run circuits [on real hardware](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_anyon.html).

 # Roadmap

-See what we have planned by looking at the [Snowflurry Github Project](https://github.com/orgs/SnowflurrySDK/projects/8).
+See what we have planned by looking at the [Snowflurry Github Project](https://github.com/orgs/SnowflurrySDK/projects/1).

 # Snowflurry Contributors Community